kathdovi/pokemon-app/README.md

 # Pokemon App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a simple React/Redux application that generates the first 3 pokemon on initial load and allows the user to generate a random pokemon using a "generate random pokemon!" button that fetches a random pokemon from the [PokeAPI](https://pokeapi.co/).
+It uses [Bootstrap](https://getbootstrap.com/) for simple styling.

 ## Available Scripts